-- As there must be a minimum of two partners in a partnership, it will be mandatory to complete the fields for at least two partners on the return. - Complete the applicable fields for each partner: - 'Surname / Trading name' - Income Tax Reference Number
+As there must be a minimum of two partners in a partnership, it will be mandatory to complete the fields for at least two partners on the return.

+Complete the applicable fields for each partner:

+- 'Surname / Trading name'

+- 'Income Tax Reference Number'

-Initials (if applicable)'
+- 'Initials (if applicable)'

-- Share %'
+- 'Share %'

-- o An individual partner percentage may never be 100% or greater
+- An individual partner percentage may never be 100% or greater

 - The Share% fields of all partners must always total up to 100%

-- Profit / Loss'
+- 'Profit / Loss'

 - This field will be auto calculated

-- Improvements'
+- 'Improvements'

-- This field will be auto calculated
+- Each partner's portion will be auto calculated based on the value entered for 'Purchases/costs - current year' in the 'Capital Improvements' section described above.

 - Calculation: 'Purchases current year' x 'Share %'.